KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 ---
    ![CuAcbo9WEAAt8Ly.jpg]({{site.baseurl}}/images/CuAcbo9WEAAt8Ly.jpg)

-AKA internet-of-shit, AKA internet-of-hacked-things.
+**IoT**, AKA internet-of-shit, AKA internet-of-hacked-things.
 IoT has been in the spotlight for a while now after [two](https://krebsonsecurity.com/2016/09/krebsonsecurity-hit-with-record-ddos/) [consecutive](https://www.ovh.com/us/news/articles/a2367.the-ddos-that-didnt-break-the-camels-vac) DDoS incidents where IoT devices were the source of the attack, just to state the problem is little bit older, many experts did warn about the situation, it started with a small impact, like a [fridge sending spam](http://www.bbc.com/news/technology-25780908) but now the situation is getting out of hand.

 ### A little bit of history
 This kind of hacks is not new , it goes back to the dawn of internet, back then devices were not "smart" yet hence the attack was mainly on PCs, Trojans like [Sub7](https://en.wikipedia.org/wiki/Sub7) were a famous method to infect and control PCs, people lacking technical experience were an easy target, anti-viruses were not that good also at this time, which made Trojans like Sub7 gain a handful of ground to launch DDos attacks , but what has changed making the situation now dangerous ?